 Truckee River - East

 "If I had to choose, this is much nicer view than at Truckee River West.
 It's easy to see why emigrants preferred this route over the Carson River Route.
 Everything about the Truckee ... its size and water volume, to the lush grasses and foliage that line its banks for 100 miles, is refreshing and life-rejuvenating in every way.
 I think about how lonely this drive would be without the river in sight.
 Hands down to the truth! ...
-Nevadans owe their lives to a watercourse like the Truckee." -- Journal Entry, August 2007
+Nevadans owe their lives to a watercourse like the Truckee." -- August 2007

 Along eastbound Interstate 80, approx. 10 miles east of Reno